westonnelson/Alpha/README.md

 **I'm reaching the chart rate limit.
 Can I increase it?**

-Yes, you can increase the limit by purchasing [Alpha premium](https://www.alphabotsystem.com/premium/ "Alpha premium").
+Yes, you can increase the limit by purchasing [Alpha Pro](https://www.alphabotsystem.com/pro "Alpha Pro").

 **Why does Alpha have specific permission?**